 Back to top

-Kevlar reinforced PVC (Standard) Chrome-plated brass (ME) Stainless steel (BX) Silicon-coated stainless steel (MS)
+Kevlar reinforced (Standard) Chrome-plated brass (ME) Stainless steel (BX) Silicon-coated stainless steel (MS)

 Inner tubing Polypropylene Silicon/PTFE Silicon/PTFE Silicon/PTFE